nikolajRoager/traffic_simulation/design_documents/Lane.md

 Prerequisites
 -------
-This must be a fully functioning C++ container, compatible with all algorithms in the \<algorithm\> header (it will not be a sequence container, since the order of insertion fundamentally does not matter)
+This must be a fully functioning C++ container, compatible with all algorithms in the `<algorithm>` header (which take container arguments).
+It will not be a sequence container, since the order of insertion fundamentally does not matter.

 The pre-requisite for this container is that vehicles are sorted based on position. position must be between 0 and length.